Full K-Shield Workflow

 What you can do from this screen:

-Start a security scan for the node.
+Select the approved security profile for the node.

 Expected Outcome: